alexmc1510/Udacity-Data-Analyst/P5-Identify-Enron-Fraud/README.md

 **email features**: ['to_messages', 'email_address', 'from_poi_to_this_person', 'from_messages', 'from_this_person_to_poi', 'shared_receipt_with_poi'] (units are generally number of emails messages; notable exception is ‘email_address’, which is a text string)

 **POI label**: [‘poi’] (boolean, represented as integer)

+# Install the requirements
+1. To run the project create the same environment used for the project from environment file `environment.yaml`.
+2. To create an environment from an environment file use `conda env create -f environment.yaml`.